Mylanos/fero/README2.md

 ### Summary

-ActionFilter can be used to filter an action
+ActionFilter may be used to filter an action

 ### Properties